-Ben Matlock is a very expensive criminal defense attorney who charges $100,000 to take a case.
-Fortunately, he's worth every penny as he and his associates defend his clients by finding the real killer.
+Ben Matlock is a very expensive criminal defense attorney, who charges one hundred thousand dollars to take a case.
+Fortunately, he's worth every penny, as he and his associates defend his clients by finding the real killer.

 "Matlock" features criminal defense attorney Ben Matlock seeking to prove the innocence of his client as he takes on his/her case, of which most involve murders.
 He does this with the help of a team of people, which changed from season to season but included over the years Conrad McMasters, daughter Charlene Matlock, and Cliff Lewis.
 Written by

 4 of 5 people found this review helpful.

 Was this review helpful to you?